SIMPLE-BuildingSimulation/rendering/README.md

 ## Building and testing

-At present, some bits are using [`std::simd::Simd`](https://doc.rust-lang.org/nightly/std/simd/struct.Simd.html), so you need to setup the `nightly` toolchain for this.
+At present, some bits are using [`std::simd::Simd`](https://doc.rust-lang.org/nightly/std/simd/struct.Simd.html), so you need to setup the `nightly` toolchain for this... **I am unsure of whether this is helping at all.**